TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video 12 Monkeys - Coming in January 12 Monkeys - Coming in January

+12 Monkeys Coming in January to Syfy

-Syfy Video Town of the Living Dead: Trailer Town of the Living Dead: Trailer
+Town of the Living Dead: Trailer Town of the Living Dead: Trailer

 Zombie movie meets small town Alabama.
 Premieres Oct 7 at 10/9c